TrueWillB/The-Quick-SVG-Logo-Generator/README.md

 Github Profile: https://github.com/TrueWillB<br/>

+## Credits

+I used a list of standard CSS colors gathered by github user bobspace.
+The exact list I used to derive my list is here: https://gist.github.com/bobspace/2712980
+<br>His profile is here: https://github.com/bobspace/

 ## License

 This repo and all of its contents operate under MIT License.
 For details, please view the LICENSE file in the repository or click the badge: [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)